fenago/datascience-ml-next-level/Lab 01 - Python Overview/Lab_1.md

     else block statements
 ```

-`elif` is short for `else if`.
-It allows us to check
-for multiple expressions.
-If the condition written in the `if`
-statement is `false`, then it will check the condition of the
-next `elif` block, and so on.
-If all of the conditions are
-`false`, the body of `else` is executed.

 Only one block among the several `if...elif...else` blocks is
 executed according to the condition.
 The `if` block can have
 only one else block.
 But it can have multiple `elif` blocks.